• Skip to primary navigation

-The radius bone is the lateral [on side of thumb] and slightly shorter of the two forearm bones.
+The radius bone is the lateral [on the side of the thumb] and slightly shorter of the two forearm bones.
 It rotates to produce the motion supination and pronation of the forearm.

 Supination is the movement which allows you to turn your palms skyward in a flexed elbow and pronation causes it to face the ground [in extension, these movements can occur at shoulder leading to the fallacious movements]